Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Introduction

-Geodesic Gramian Denoising, abbreviated as GGD, \cite{gajamannage2020patch}, is a novel patch-based denoising method that uses singular vectors of the Gramian matrix of geodesic distances between patches.
-In GGD, first, the noisy image of, say of size $n\times n$, is partitioned into partially overlapping moving square-shaped patches with a known length, say $\rho$, such that each patch is centered at one unique pixel of the image.
-Each of these $n^2$ patches is a point in a $\rho^2$-dimensional space where a low-dimensional manifold underlies \cite{Gajamannage2021, SGE}.
-Then, GGD computes geodesic distances between each pair of points in the patch space.
-This geodesic distance matrix of size $n^2\times n^2$ is converted into its Gramian matrix where the singular vectors of the Gramian matrix are utilized to generate the noise-filtered version of the given image.
-We have shown in Ref.~\cite{gajamannage2020patch} using five benchmark computer vision test images that GGD attains superior denoising performance.
-However, GGD suffers from high computational complexity of $\mathcal{O}(n^6)$ when denoising an image of size $n\times n$ since it requires the computation of singular value decomposition (SVD) of a Gramian matrix of size $n^2\times n^2$.
-Numerical implementation of SVD is carried out using the LAPACK routine available in Ref.~\cite{lapack} that includes two processes: first, the given matrix of size $m \times n$ is reduced to a bidiagonal matrix form using Householder transformations with $\mathcal{O}(mn \min(m, n))$ operations, and then use the QR algorithm in Ref.~\cite{Francis1961, Francis1962}, to compute the SVD of the bidiagonal matrix \cite{Golub1970}.
-Thus, in this research, we approximate the singular vectors using four iterative schemes and replace the computationally expensive SVD scheme in GGD with those approximations.
+The proposed framework uses the singular vectors of the Gramian matrix of geodesic distances between patches for denoising which we denote as Geodesic Gramian Denoising (GGD).
+In particular, the $n\times n$ noisy image is partitioned into moderately overlying patches that are square-shaped and with known length $\rho$.
+The discretization of the image is done in such a way that each patch is centered at a unique pixel.
+Such partition results in $n^2$ number of patches as points in $\rho^2$-dimensional space with an underlying low-dimensional manifold \cite{Gajamannage2021, SGE}.
+Then, we compute the geodesic distance matrix $\mathcal{D}$ with size $n^2\times n^2$ which is later converted into the corresponding Gramian matrix where the singular vectors of the Gramian matrix are utilized to produce the noise-filtered version of the given image.
+Use of Singular Value Decomposition (SVD) for explicit computation of singular vectors of GGD, denoted as GGD-SVD, encounters high computational complexity of $\mathcal{O}(n^6)$ when denoising an image of size $n\times n$ since it requires the computation of SVD of a Gramian matrix of size $n^2\times n^2$.
+Numerical implementation of SVD is carried out using the linear algebra package LAPACK routine available in Ref.~\cite{lapack99} that includes two processes: first, the given $m \times n$ matrix is reduced to a bidiagonal form using \textit{Householder transformations} with $\mathcal{O}(mn \times \min(m, n))$ operations, and then use the QR-algorithm in Ref.~\cite{Francis1961, Francis1962}, to compute the SVD of the bidiagonal matrix \cite{Golub1970}.
+Thus, instead of the explicit computation of singular vectors of the Gramina matrix; here, we approximate them using four iterative schemes.